top of page

 What is the purpose of the DXA scan?
 Is there radiation exposure?

 DXA measures body composition and bone density.
-We will provide loose fitting clothes and ask that you lie on an open table for up to three body scans if you did not get the chance to complete this component fully as part of the Mid-Teen Visit between 2017-2021.
+We will provide loose fitting clothes and ask that you lie on an open table for a full body scan.
 The amount of radiation from a full body DXA scan is very small, about the amount one would get on a transcontinental flight from Boston to California.

 Why do you take blood and urine samples?